petereddy/petereddy.github.io/docs/_drafts/ISPs.markdown

 to glue their receiver to your window, apparently so it's as close as possible to their transceiver outside on the street.
-I really didn't want to do that and it turns out I didn't have to as it reports an excellent signal strength despite it just sitting on a small table near the window.
+I really didn't want to do that and it turns out I didn't have to as it reports an excellent signal strength despite just sitting on a small table near the window.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kF_L7onVIo8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>